This topic describes how to install Logtail components in a Kubernetes cluster.

 When you install Logtail components, the system automatically completes the following operations:

 1. Create a ConfigMap named alibaba-log-configuration.
-The ConfigMap contains the configuration information of Log Service, such as projects.
+The ConfigMap contains the configuration information of Simple Log Service, such as projects.

 2. Optional.
-Create a Custom Resource Definition (CRD) named AliyunLogConfig.
+Create a custom resource definition (CRD) named AliyunLogConfig.

 4. Create a DaemonSet named logtail-ds to collect logs from nodes.